ibm-cloud-docs/dr-automation-powervs/multifactor-authentication.md

 You can manage user accounts, roles, and permissions through the User Role Management page.
 For more information, see [User role management](/docs/dr-automation-powervs?topic=dr-automation-powervs-user-ro-mang).

 > **Note**: If incorrect values are provided for the client ID, client secret, or tenant name, the deployment process still completes successfully, but MFA will not be enabled.
-In this situation, monitor the events for any MFA registration failures.
-After deployment, you can enable MFA from the Orchestrator GUI with correct credentials.